Applying for undergraduate study in 2021

 If you are applying for 2021 with a re-sit in a GCSE we will contact you directly if needed to discuss the implications of these changes.

 If you are finishing your GCSEs or National 5s this year, you do not need to worry about the impact of these changes on any future application.
-We will make adjustments to our approach for affected cohorts of students to ensure you are not disadvantaged.
+We will make adjustments to our approach for affected students in future years to ensure you are not disadvantaged.

 We will continue to monitor the situation for students studying other qualifications both in the UK and across the world.
 Where possible, we will make adjustments to ensure you are not disadvantaged by any changes to your exams this year.